alshedivat/al-folio/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Department of Computer Science @ UofT
+subtitle: Department of Computer Science @ University of Toronto

 profile:
   align: right